 Being a business owner, a remote worker, or any other professional you certainly need goals.
-These goals will vary from profession to profession and different priorities to complete it.
+These goals will vary from profession to profession and different priorities to complete them.
 Also, to make sure these things become reality you need to set daily plans.
 However, there is a problem that you will only know what to do; but you won’t know why to do this.

 For that, you need long-term planning and goal setting.
 Set goals that are substantial by asking where you want to be in a year or five.
-Abstract goals like making more money or dreaming of a luxury home will not work here.
+Abstract goals like making more money on youtube or dreaming of a luxury home will not work here.
 To become productive you need to understand where productivity will lead you to.

 2. Convert Plans to Actions

 Say for example you are planning to become a freelancer or want to publish a book.
 You set up your goals for a year or two.
 But when and what are you going to do to materialize these goals?

 To achieve these goals you need to convert these long-term plans to important specific tasks.
 Deadlines play a significant role in achieving tasks.
 Therefore, you need to implement this 52-week year plan or use mind mapping software to do the related work and assign the time to do it accordingly.

 Moreover, do not ignore associated activities like promoting your business accounts, creating a series of individual consultations, writing for the media, taking part in webinars, etc.